babelfish-for-postgresql/babelfish_project_website/faq.md

 END; $$ LANGUAGE 'pltsql';
 ```
 If you want to learn more about T-SQL, we have compiled an entire page focusing
-on this important topic: [T-SQL in action](handling_tsql.html).
+on this important topic: [T-SQL in action](architecture/handling-tsql).

 ## Will Babelfish be available for new versions of PostgreSQL?

-Yes, the community will maintain the code.
-We have yet to see if [protocol
-hooks](architecture/protocol-hooks) have a chance to make into PostgreSQL core or not,
-but if they don't, a separate source tree will be provided for recent versions
-of PostgreSQL.
+There are efforts ongoing to incorporate [Babelfish hooks](architecture/protocol-hooks) into PostgreSQL, in the meantime, a separate code tree will be available separate from the extensions, with all the hooks built into it.
+This code tree will be maintained for the subsequent versions of PostgreSQL

 ## How can I report a bug?